andrevvm/andrevv-jekyll/_posts/work/2016-09-15-postconscious.md

   </video>
 </div>

-Postconscious is a web experiment that pulls the latest posts from Twitter and reads them aloud, with a minimal visual interface.
+Postconscious is a web experiment &amp; art project that pulls the latest posts from Twitter and reads them aloud, with a minimal visual interface.
 A search input gives you the opportunity to hear current chatter on any nearly subject you can dream of.

 <a href="http://postconscio.us/" class="button" rel="external">View project</a>